Alexander Yebralidze: Political activities

 In May 2009, Ebralidze attended the "assembly of peoples of Georgia" in Sochi, Russia, organized by the critics of Georgian government.
 He announced having ambition to become a president of Georgia, triggering protest from several delegates from Tbilisi who walked out of the meeting hall after Ebralidze's announcement.
 Ebralidze said he had been waiting for twenty years and now he was "giving up his modesty".
 He said he was a supporter of Georgia's "neutrality" and close ties with Russia.
 He added that Georgia’s territorial integrity and friendly relations with Russia were his major goals.

 Givi Targamadze, senior member of the Parliament of Georgia for the ruling United National Movement party accused Ebralidze of being behind the 2009 Georgian attempted mutiny with the aim of “at least to trigger unrest in Georgia” or “at maximum to pave the way for entry of the Russian occupation forces in Tbilisi.”
 Ebralidze dispatched his attorney lawyer in Tbilisi to formally request the Georgian chief prosecutor’s office to probe into the allegations.
 He said he would seek for public apology from Targamadze.

-Ebralidze has set the future presidential elections of 2013, when President Mikheil Saakashvili’s second and final term in office expires, as his target.
-It remains unclear how Ebralidze can run for presidency since he has not lived in Georgia for last 40 years and has no Georgian citizenship.
+Ebralidze had set the 2013 presidential elections, after President Mikheil Saakashvili’s second and final term in office expired, as his target.
+It remained unclear how Ebralidze would run for presidency, as he had not lived in Georgia for last 40 years and has no Georgian citizenship.
 He has avoided answering questions about the issue.